Skip to content

 Protocol Model

-The core concepts behind `agh-network/v0`: envelopes, channels, peers, message kinds, interactions, and capability transfer.
+The core concepts behind `agh-network/v0`: envelopes, channels, conversation surfaces, public threads, direct rooms, work lifecycle, and capability transfer.

 Audience